-If you have decided to hire a planner, the next aspect is to ensure that you make the right choice in hiring a person that you would enjoy working with.
-At times going about is may not always be easy, considering that on one hand the industry has plenty of talent to offer and on the other, the person of choice must be in a position to understand your ideas, preferences and be on the same page as you.
+If you have decided to hire a planner, the next aspect is to ensure that you are making the right choice in hiring a person or a tea, that you would enjoy working with.
+At times going about it may not always be easy, considering that on one hand the industry has plenty of talent to offer and on the other, the person of choice must be in a position to understand your ideas, preferences and be on the same page as you.

 There are a numerous reasons why hiring a event planning professional today recommended, is the choice of many; especially for those that are working professionals that have very limited spare time during the day to organize their big day.

-Some brides, thrive on the excitement of planning themselves and even work together closely with the event coordinator and plan the wedding together.
-Others leave the decision making to the pros limiting their interactions to a bare minimum.
+Some brides, thrive on the excitement of planning the occasion themselves and even work together closely with the event coordinator others leave the decision making to the pros limiting their interactions to a bare minimum.
 Choosing the right fit though also takes plenty of time and efforts, as it depends on many aspects and here is the best approach to it.

 1. Communication is key

 The first thing to consider is how comfortable you are with the individual or agency that you plan to hire and if personalities gel.
-In the initial interactions it is important to express ideas on the style, colours etc and pay close attention to the feedback you receive.
-If your thoughts and ideas are met with enthusiasm and a personal connect is established- it definitely makes it a good start.
+In the initial interactions it is important to express ideas on the style, colours and theme of the events and pay close attention to the feedback you receive.
+If your thoughts and ideas are met with enthusiasm and a personal connect is established- it definitely makes for a good start.
 Generally planning a wedding takes months and therefore considering to being able to work comfortably with the person is essential.
-In addition to communication being able to rely on him/her for making decisions, asking for guidance and also at times emotional support is a also essential.
+In addition to communication, being able to rely on him/her for making decisions, asking for guidance and also at times emotional support is a also essential.

 2. Do your homework